frioux/qmk_firmware/keyboards/crkbd/keymaps/frew/readme.md

  * `FN3`: Esc when tapped, Control when held
  * `FN4` : L when tapped, layer 2 when held
  * `FN5` : ; when tapped, layer 1 when held
+ * `FN6` : Play/Pause when tapped, Left Shift when held

 ```